 Visiting the park in Fall and Winter also has its perks.
 It is less busy so there should be very few crowds.
 It is beautiful in Fall when the leaves are changing colours and the rivers and waterfalls are full due to the rainfall.

 Olympic National Park in winter is the perfect place to ski as well.
 Hurricane ridge has miles of slopes from the summit to the sea.

-Olympic National Park Facts
+Olympic National Park Facts For Kids

 Kids are always interested in where they are going and they are full of questions.

-If you are armed with some interesting facts about the park this might keep the kids entertained on the journey there or on one of the many kid-friendly hikes Olympic National Park has to offer.
+If you are armed with some interesting facts about the park this might keep the kids entertained on the journey or on one of the many kid-friendly hikes Olympic National Park has to offer.